fouadhussain/VendingMachine/README.md

 -Input the value = "y" when prompted to cancel the request

 Expected result:

-Product IS NOT dispensed
+-The Product IS NOT dispensed

-Two coins are returned of type Quarter (total value=50)
+-Two coins are returned of type Quarter (total value=50)